amoradinejad/limHaloPT/README.md

 ## Dependencies

 The limHaloPT package calls various functions from CLASS Boltzman solver (https://github.com/lesgourg/class_public), including the matter power spectrum and transfer functions, growth factor etc. Therefore, you need to first download and compile CLASS code, and place the "libclass.a" file in the " CLASS/lib/" folder.
 Furtehrmore, the loop calculations are performed with direct numerical integration, using routines of CUBA library (http://www.feynarts.de/cuba/).
-Furthermore, the code uses heavily unctions of GSL scientific library (https://www.gnu.org/software/gsl/doc/html/).
+Furthermore, the code heavily uses functions of GSL scientific library (https://www.gnu.org/software/gsl/doc/html/).
 Therfore, make sure that the two libraries are correctly linked to limHaloPT by making necassary modifcations to the makefile (placed in Source directory) of limHaloPT package.

 ## Compilation and Usage